ONDC-Official/v1.1.0-logs/TVS_E/Flow4_old/log_report.md

 **/on_search**
-- category in serviceability construct should be one of the category ids bpp/providers[0]/items/category_id
+- context/timestamp difference between /on_search and /search should be smaller than 5 sec
+- Either one of fixed (range) or split (frequency and times) timings should be provided in /bpp/providers[0]/locations[0]/time

 **/on_select**
-- Count of item with id: ba3ca63c-927e-4ca3-8694-19e2c7b32911 does not match in select & on_select (suitable domain error should be provided)
-- Warning: Quoted Price in /on_select INR 67815 does not match with the total price of items in /select INR 82824
+- Warning: Quoted Price in /on_select INR 40207 does not match with the total price of items in /select INR 55216

 **/init**
 - Warning: items[0].quantity.count for item ba3ca63c-927e-4ca3-8694-19e2c7b32911 mismatches with the items quantity selected in /select

 **/on_init**
-- Warning: items[1].quantity.count for item ba3ca63c-927e-4ca3-8694-19e2c7b32911 mismatches with the items quantity selected in /select
+- Warning: items[0].quantity.count for item ba3ca63c-927e-4ca3-8694-19e2c7b32911 mismatches with the items quantity selected in /select
+- Quoted Price 40257 does not match with Net Breakup Price 40257.00000000001 in /on_init
 - Discrepancies between the quote object in /on_select and /on_init

 **/confirm**